4 Ways Your Ponytail Hair Is Damaging Your Locks

 The worst side effect of frequent ponytail-wearing is getting your hairline tugged back, which may cause traction hair loss.

-You can still rock a ponytail, of course, but mix up your hairstyles to avoid applying tension to the same area.
+You can still rock a ponytail, of course, but to avoid applying tension to the same area.

 It Can Dent and Break Your Strands

 Do you use elastic hair ties to cinch your ponytail?
 Switch to a more hair-friendly scrunchie if you want to stop hair breakage.
 Using these usually very tight hair ties too often can result in dents on your hair.
 Ponytail hair can be too tight, heavy, and even painful.